Fowler Named USA Throws Coach for Pan-American Sports Festival

 LaPlante, Fowler, Maloney to be Featured on Monday's Coaches' Show

-Sandy Fowler begins her fourth season as an assistant coach with the University of Michigan women's track and field program (2012-present).
+Sandy Fowler has spent four seasons as an assistant coach with the University of Michigan women's track and field program (2012-present).
 As a former world-class thrower, Fowler oversees all throwing events for the Wolverines.

-In three seasons, Fowler has helped five athletes qualify for the NCAA East Preliminary Rounds and guided two to the NCAA Outdoor Championships.
+In three seasons, Fowler has helped six athletes qualify for the NCAA East Preliminary Rounds and guided two to the NCAA Outdoor Championships.

 In her first season at Michigan in 2012, she guided sisters Erin and Emily Pendleton to a 1-2 finish, respectively, in the discus at the Big Ten Outdoor Championships.
 Emily Pendleton then went on to win the NCAA East Region discus title and garner All-America second team honors at the NCAA Outdoor Championships.